livingma/securityfeatures/README.md

  Decrypt Data - you pass a string argument representing the encrypted, encoded value and it will decode and decry
    Usage: ruby autodeploymentAPI.rb decrypt <stringValue>

+ API Usage: see the following steps

+ 1. place autodeploymentAPI.rb in a directory (ex. /var/lib/peadmin)
+ 2. export RUBYLIB=/var/lib/peadmin
+ 3. Add require 'autodeploymentAPI' to existing ruby applicatio to extend functionality to another ruby program